-This is part 2 of a 3-part series on digital customer engagement:
+This is the second of a three-part series on digital customer engagement:

 - Part 1 – Transforming Customer Engagement in the Digital Age